remaudcorentin-dev/python-allrecipes/README.md

 - description: short description of the recipe.
 - url: url of the detailed recipe on 'allrecipes.com'.
 - image: if exists, image of the recipe.
+- rating: average rating given to the recipe (float 0 - 5, `None` if does not exist)

 ##### AllRecipes.get return a dictionary like :
+- rating: average rating given to the recipe (float 0 - 5, `None` if does not exist)
 - ingredients: string list of the recipe ingredients (including quantities)
 - steps: string list of each step of the recipe
 - prep_time: Estimated preparation time of the recipe (>= 0.1.6)